JoseXD2/VS-Ori-Mod-Definitive-Edition/README.md

 You can see my horrible coding skills because this was a mod that was worked on for 4 months and I still haven't recode this mod lol.

+And also me not knowing how to use git hub lmao